Saidur Rahman Boyati

 Saidur Rahman Boyati (born 1931) is a Bangladesh folk singer of Baul genre.
 He was awarded Shilpakala Padak in 2013 and Bangladesh National Film Award for Best Male Playback Singer in 1995.

-Education
+Background and career

-Saidur Rahman Bayati started his education at Paschim Hasli Primary School in Manikganj.
-[9] In 1959, he failed the matriculation examination.
-After that he did not study anymore.
+Boyati started his education at Paschim Hasli Primary School in Manikganj.
+In 1959, he failed the matriculation examination and did not study afterward.

-Joining the liberation war

-The war of liberation for independence started in 1971.
-Saidur Rahman joined the war of liberation.
-He used to write various songs and poems to give courage to his comrades.
+During the war of liberation in 1971, Boyati used to write various songs and poems to give courage to his comrades.

-Relationship with Sheikh Mujibur Rahman

-At a reception given to Sheikh Mujibur Rahman in 1972, Saidur Rahman Bayati sang a song he had written about Sheikh Mujibur Rahman.
-Sheikh Mujibur Rahman was very happy and gave him a watch.

-Family
+Personal life

-Saidur Rahman married Saleha Begum in 1986.
-The couple gave birth to 3 sons and 1 daughter.
+Rahman married Saleha Begum in 1986.
+They had three sons and a daughter.
 Their eldest son Abul Bashar Abbasi is also a musician.
 He sings on radio and television.